 L1CAM (L1 Cell Adhesion Molecule) is a Protein Coding gene.
 Diseases associated with L1CAM include Masa Syndrome and Corpus Callosum, Partial Agenesis Of, X-Linked.
-Among its related pathways are Neuroscience and Cell surface interactions at the vascular wall.
+Among its related pathways are Cell surface interactions at the vascular wall and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein self-association.
-An important paralog of this gene is CHL1.
+An important paralog of this gene is NRCAM.

 UniProtKB/Swiss-Prot Summary for L1CAM Gene